ubiqutus/Demo/README.md

 to start Node Red.
 This will create an instance running on localhost:1880.
 The flows can be edited and committed by clicking on the "deploy" button.
-To finish the flows, enter CTRL+C and Y
+To finish the flows and exit, enter CTRL+C and Y

 To run the instance in Docker, run the following: